hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Are now acknowledged both by old and young.
 >
 > Bel.
-And may perhaps in doggrel verse be sung.
+And may perhaps in doggerel verse be sung.
 >
 > Jem.
 He, like some actors I've known on the stage,
 >